Search This Blog

 21 December - Bang Saphan – Chumphon - 118 kilometres

-Waking to the sound of the ocean is always an excellent way to start a day.
-Mercifully, the day’s ride wasn’t a long distance as I was feeling quite tired.
+Waking up to the sound of the ocean is always a fantastic way to start the day.
+Fortunately, the day's ride wasn't very long, as I felt pretty tired.

-The way was slightly hillier but the vistas remained inspiring with palm trees, beaches, small settlements and colourful temples.
-So we peddled along until reaching Chumphon which sported the Farang Bar.
+The route was slightly hillier, but the views remained inspiring, featuring palm trees, beaches, small settlements, and colourful temples.
+We pedalled until we reached Chumphon, where we found the Farang Bar.

-I looked in vain for a computer shop as my notebook packed up, but it appeared I’d to wait until reaching Kuala Lampur.
-I became so used to the darn thing, I felt pretty lost without it.
+I looked in vain for a computer shop, as my notebook had broken down.
+It seemed I would have to wait until I reached Kuala Lumpur for a solution.
+I had grown so accustomed to it that I felt pretty lost without it.

 22 December - Chumphon – Chayo – 142 kilometres

-With Ernest always dragging his heels, it was late before getting underway.
-At least the wind was mainly in our backs and the way flat and in good condition.
-Little time was left to stop or investigate interesting sites as we rushed towards the border.
-The entire day it looked like rain, but while wet in places we escaped getting wet.
-The threatening clouds at least gave us cover from the sun.
-Two French cyclists in the same predicament were much smarter than us and took a bus from Bangkok to Chumphon.
-They must’ve thought us quite mad racing like that.
+With Ernest always dragging his heels, we got a late start.
+At least the wind was primarily at our backs, and the road was flat and in good condition.
+There wasn’t much time to stop or explore interesting sites as we hurried toward the border.
+It looked like rain throughout the day, but while some areas were wet, we stayed dry.
+The threatening clouds at least provided us with cover from the sun.
+Two French cyclists in a similar situation were much smarter than us; they took a bus from Bangkok to Chumphon.
+They must have thought we were pretty mad for racing like that.

-Upon reaching our destination, my backside and hands were painful and I was happy out of the saddle.
+Upon reaching our destination, my backside and hands were sore, but I was relieved to be off the bike.
 That night’s accommodation was pricey, but I needed a shower and a bed.
-The lady running the place was friendly and provided us with veggies to chuck in with the noodles.
+The woman running the place was friendly and offered us vegetables to add to our noodles.

 23 December - Chaya – Chawang - 146 kilometres

-24 December - Roadside camp – Phatthalung - 125 kilometres
+24 December – Wild camp – Phatthalung - 125 kilometres

 25 December - Phatthalung – Hat Yai - 107 kilometres